Nandak646/SCT_ML_1/README.md

 # 🏡 House Price Prediction Web App

-This project was developed as **Task 1 during my Internship at SkillCraft Technology**.
 It is a complete Machine Learning solution that predicts house prices based on key features, with a user-friendly interface powered by **Streamlit**.

 ---